-- A prestigious collaboration with leading sentencing scholars at the Life Imprisonment Worldwide project and Criminal Justice Research Centre (University of Nottingham), which is generating cutting-edge research with significant international impact.
+- A prestigious collaboration with leading sentencing scholars at the Life Imprisonment Worldwide project and Criminal Justice Research Centre (University of Nottingham), which is generating cutting-edge research.

 Domestic collaborations extend to:

-- Significant contributions to leading works in torts and workplace health and safety law (e.g. Fleming's Law of Torts; Workplace Health and Safety Law in Australia); and
+- Significant contributions to leading works in torts and workplace health and safety law (e.g. Fleming's Law of Torts, Workplace Health and Safety Law in Australia)

 - Influential criminal law and justice scholarship in high impact publications (e.g. Criminal Law Journal, UNSW Law Journal, Psychiatry, Psychology & Law).

-Newcastle Law School scholars contribute to justice reform in a range of areas, including
+Our scholars contribute to justice reform in a range of areas, including:

-- Dispute resolution and court related processes, where the nationally and internationally recognised expertise of Newcastle Law School scholars is making an impact across the fields of mediation, arbitration, judicial education, and evidence-based reform
+- Dispute resolution and court related processes, where the expertise of our scholars is making an international impact across the fields of mediation, arbitration, judicial education, and evidence-based reform.

-- Regulatory and supporting arrangements in respect of justice infrastructure including pre-action requirements, complaints handling and ombudsmen
+- Regulatory and supporting arrangements in justice infrastructure, including pre-action requirements, complaints handling and ombudsmen.

 Newcastle Law School scholars working in these areas have contributed to a range of well-regarded, national and international publication sources, including: